FAQ: What is signal path?

 In Settings, click Storage, then click Add Folder.
 Roon will monitor folders for new music.
 Your files are left in the folder and won't be copied or modified in any way unless you explicitly choose to add or remove them from your library.
 In the Add ...

-Accessing Storage Locations Over The Network If your media storage or backup location isn't directly connected to your Core machine, you'll need to add that location over the network.
-Whether you're using a NAS, Windows, or Mac machine for storage, ...
+If your media storage or backup location isn't directly connected to your server machine, you'll need to add that location over the network.
+Whether you're using a NAS, Windows, or Mac machine for storage, adding these locations is easy as long as ...